aws/aws-cdk-rfcs/text/0374-jsii-ts-version.md

 Using the same version number prefix (`major.minor`) as the [TypeScript] compiler makes the relationship clear and removes the need to maintain separate documentation for customers to understand what they are upgrading to.

+#### Release a different package for each supported [TypeScript] version

+The release model used by `cdk8s-plus` involves releasing a different package for each version of the underlying resources (e.g: `cdk8s-plus-22` targets version 22 of the resources).
+A similar model could be used for `jsii`, where a package named `jsii-4.7` could be released for the compiler that builds on [TypeScript] `4.7.x`.

+This release pattern however creates an opportunity for supply-chain attacks as a malicious party could release `jsii-4.10` ahead of us and possibly exploit unsuspecting users.

+The attack vector can be mitigated by scoping the packages since npm scopes provide ownership guarantees, which would require releasing `@jsii/typescript-4.7`.
+However this approach makes it more difficult for customers to know when a new release of the compiler is available, since dependency maintenance automation will only look for new versions of the same package.

 ### What are the drawbacks of this solution?